 In order to recognize achievement and to increase interest in mathematics, the Redwood Empire Mathematics Tournament is held every spring on the campus of Humboldt State University.
 The Tournament was founded in 1960 by Dr. James E. Householder.
-The fifty-seventh annual event will be held on April 30, 2016 in the Behavioral and Social Sciences Building.
+The fifty-seventh annual event was held on April 30, 2016.

 Junior and senior high schools are invited to select participants from the seventh through twelfth grades.
 The selection of participants from each school is based on criteria determined by that school.